Birao's militia powderkeg in north Central African Republic

 Birao is a hotbed of rebellion that has escaped state control for decades.
 Since 2014, the FPRC, one of the country's main rebel movements, has controlled the region and the lucrative tax of goods from neighbouring Sudan.

-Its military leader, Aboulaye Hissene and several of his officers belong to the Runga ethnic group, a minority in Birao but well established in the local economy.
+Its military leader, Abdoulaye Hissene and several of his officers belong to the Runga ethnic group, a minority in Birao but well established in the local economy.

 That is enough to stir up old tensions with the Kara ethnic group, about 40 percent of the population of Birao.
 They also make up the vast majority of members in a rival militia, the Movement of Central African Liberators for Justice or MCLJ.